 We’ve also used our lounge access to make overnight unbearable layovers in the Middle East, slightly more bearable!
 So, yes, the priority pass is definitely worth it.Receive a Priority Pass discount – Sign up here and receive 10% off your first year

-- Where can I access the Priority Pass Lounge list?
 The best and most updated list is on the Priority Pass app.
-Also, every lounge at every airport has a list of who can access.
+Also, every lounge at every airport has a list of who can access it.
 So, even if a traveler is unsure, follow the signs for the VIP airport lounge access and see if the Priority Pass Lounge logo is among the list.
 You’d be surprised where you might find a Priority Pass airport lounge.

 The Priority Pass guest policy depends on the type of membership you have.